- Text Yaara Schattner

 After Jessica’s words of wisdom, the students set out to create their own portfolios with the help of numerous mentors, as well as each other’s feedback.
 Their first assignment was to draw inspiration from the world.
 Each student was required to find at least 50 pieces of inspiration from different categories like restaurants, movies, exhibitions or printed materials.
 These were then pinned to the walls to create a live, vivid moodboard.
 Once set up, it was easier to identify key interests that created a cohesive look-and-feel.
 By identifying areas of interest, the process of transferring a real-life moodboard to a digital one became much more refined and accurate.

 To demonstrate the power of engaging content and a well-prepared presentation, the students visited One Hand Clapping, a large-scale exhibition at the Guggenheim Museum by five Chinese artists who interpret the concept of globalization.
 By observing which of the exhibits were the most memorable, they were able to get inspired about the elements that might make their own portfolio stand out.

 Building a strong product experience

 Once the students decided on which of their projects to include in their portfolios, they used Sketch to form their websites’ wireframes and create their own design system.
-Meanwhile, they searched for inspiring interactivity and site behaviors and tried to incorporate those elements into their sites using Wix Code.
+Meanwhile, they searched for inspiring interactivity and site behaviors and tried to incorporate those elements into their sites with code, using Corvid by Wix.
 Then, each student paired their wireframes with the visual language, and incorporated the site behaviors into the Wix Editor.